“On the morning of the exorcism, I stayed home from school.”

 Like that girl on Dr. Phil who believed she was pregnant so desperately that her womb actually expanded and she began to lactate, even though she was medically decided to be definitely not pregnant.

-And my interest in that kind of blind belief carries over to people who believe this kind of spiritual hijacking is actually possible.
-And they believe it so hard that their brains will actually convince their bodies to do some crazy things that seem completely legitimate to an observer.
+My interest in that kind of blind belief carries over to people who believe this kind of spiritual hijacking is actually possible.
+They believe it so hard that their brains will actually convince their bodies to do some crazy things that seem completely legitimate to an observer.
 I’m not talking about people who just lie and do it for attention and actively know they are faking it, I’m talking about people who truly believe they are possessed in some magical way.

-There is something about the unpredictability of a demon, or a possessed body, that is never not scary.
-I don’t care what you say, religious people being all religious-y and standing over someone who is being all possessed, doing acrobatics, going upstairs in a crabwalk, twisting their joints and saying weird shit in creepy voices?
+There is something about the unpredictability of a demon or a possessed body, that is never not scary.
+I don’t care what you say, religious people being all religious-y and standing over someone who is being all possessed, doing acrobatics, going downstairs in a crabwalk, twisting their joints and saying weird shit in creepy voices?
 IT IS ALWAYS SCARY.